-Bob played football and baseball for Brian Mee during his own high school career and then went to college with a plan.
+Bob Noto played football and baseball for Brian Mee during his Amsterdam high school days back in the early 1970’s and then went to college with a plan.
 He intended to return to Amsterdam one day to teach, coach and eventually become the AHS Athletic Director.
 He would bulls-eye all three.

-I got to know Bob better when my oldest son Matt played JV football for him at Amsterdam High School in the early 1990’s.
+My oldest son Matt played on the JV football team Bob coached at Amsterdam High School in the early 1990’s.
 The way he handled those boys really impressed me.
 He wasn’t a screamer or a rah-rah type of personality, but he was an excellent communicator.
 He told his players what he expected from them, he prepared them well and he never lost his patience when they struggled.
 My son loved playing for him.

 It was Frank Derrico, the Hall-of-Fame AHS Football Coach who gave Bobby his start in the AHS football program.
 Noto gives him and Mee much of the credit for how he shaped his own coaching philosophy.
 But it was his longtime partnership with Derrico’s successor, Pat Liverio for which Noto is best known.
 Liverio made Noto the Rugged Rams offensive coordinator and gave him complete autonomy in that role.
 It turned out to be one of the most productive partnerships in AHS sports history.

 In the year 2000, Noto took over the AHS AD’s role on a part-time basis while still teaching physical education full time and maintaining his coaching job too.
 His part-time salary as AD saved district taxpayers thousands of dollars during the decade he held that position and Bobby somehow managed to maintain his sanity and his marriage to Cindy while doing three jobs at the same time.
 Before retiring in 2012, he capped of his career by spending four seasons as head coach of the AHS Varsity Baseball team.